LeBron James signs with Lakers

-LeBron James has signed a 4-year deal with the Los Angeles Lakers.
+LeBron James has signed a four-year deal with the Los Angeles Lakers.

-LeBron's management group Klutch Sports released a statement that read: "LeBron James, four time NBA MVP, three time NBA finals MVP, fourteen time NBA All Star, and two time Olympic gold medalist has agreed to a four year, $153 million contract with the Los Angeles Lakers."
+His management group Klutch Sports released a statement that read: "LeBron James, four-time NBA MVP, three-time NBA finals MVP, 14-time NBA All Star and two-time Olympic gold medalist has agreed to a four-year, $153 million contract with the Los Angeles Lakers."

 The Lakers are also continuing their pursuit of Kawhi Leonard to add another superstar to pair with James.